vega/vega-lite/docs/mark.md

 and expands its length along a quantitative scale.

 Mapping a quantitative field to either `x` or `y` of `bar` mark produces a 1D bar chart.
+Note that the `x` in the following example encodes sum of the population.

 ```js
 {